embeddings-benchmark/mteb/docs/api/task.md

 # Tasks

 A task is an implementation of a dataset for evaluation.
-It could for instance be the MIRACL dataset consisting of queries, a corpus of documents as well as the correct documents to retrieve for a given query.
-In addition to the dataset a task includes specification for how a model should be run on the dataset and how its output should be evaluation.
-Each task also come with extensive metadata including the license, who annotated the data and so on.
+It could, for instance, be the MIRACL dataset consisting of queries, a corpus of documents
+,and the correct documents to retrieve for a given query.
+In addition to the dataset, a task includes the specifications for how a model should be run on the dataset and how its output should be evaluated.
+Each task also comes with extensive metadata including the license, who annotated the data, etc.

 <figure markdown="span">
     ![](../images/visualizations/task_explainer.png){ width="80%" }